-The Dick Smith Library, named for a highly respected Tarleton professor and benefactor, has grown from one room into a three level structure housing almost 1,000,000 items.
+The Dick Smith Library, named for a highly respected Tarleton professor and benefactor, has grown from one room into a three level structure with 83,500 sq. ft., seating for over 700 users, and housing over 1 million items.
 Beginning in 1894, when the school was known as Stephenville College and books were shelved in a church ante-room, the Library was shifted about and located in a strange array of college departments including the President's Office, the College Book Store, and the Dining Hall.
 The Library was given its own home in 1956, when a new building was erected.
 It was a two-story structure that surrounded an open mezzanine.
 A renovation and addition to the library in 1985 doubled the size, and the access, utility, and beauty of the library was greatly enhanced.
 Included in the expansion was an audio-visual room, computer lab, and meeting rooms.

 The library through the years...